Shohan494/learn-web-programming-with-shohan/README.md

 # learn-web-programming-with-shohan

-## Welcome:blush:, last month I found out something
+## Welcome:blush:
-amazing, I feel great sharing and talking about my development learning experiences and mostly I am in love with talking about techs and learning and
+Last month I found out something amazing, I feel great sharing and talking about my development learning experiences and mostly I am in love with talking about techs and learning and